 - Certification: Certified in the Barre Code Method

-- Fave equipment/exercise: Her favorite workout is a class offered at the studio called the Barre Brawl: “It gets the heart rate up with moves involving the ballet barre.”
+- Fave equipment/exercise: Her favorite workout is a class offered at the studio called Brawl: “It’s a cardio-intensive kickboxing class combining the barre,” she says.

-- Cost: $99/month; student and teacher discounts are available
+- Cost: $99/month; student and teacher discounts are available.
+New clients get $20 for two weeks of unlimited classes.

 - Approach: In addition to living by The Barre Code, the mantra of the studio, Madias focuses on cardiovascular conditioning, training restoration and strength toning.